-Former Minister in the Jordanian Government and the Founder and Senior Partner of International Business Legal Associates (IBLAW)
+Former Minister of Justice and Chairman of the Board for the Justice Center for Legal Aid, Jordan; Founder and Senior Partner of International Business Legal Associates (IBLAW)

 Salaheddin Al-Bashir has had a distinguished career in both the public and private sectors.
 A lawyer by training, he has worked on several public sector reform projects ranging from trade liberalisation, investment policy, ICT strategy, public sector reform, and judicial reform.
 Before returning to private practice, Al-Bashir was the Minister of Industry and Trade, Minister of Justice, Minister of State for Prime Ministry Affairs, Minister of Government Performance and Minister of Foreign Affairs; he was also a Senator in the upper House of Parliament.